mikebaldi/Idle-Champions/ReadMe.txt

 3. Disabled mouse click level up of click damage.
 4. Adjusted pixel locations due to a UI update in a recent patch.
 5. Added a loop to spam ultimates as part of do early leveling to summon Dembo.
+6. Adjusted the mouse auto click location to approximately line up with connection error pop ups.

 Known Issues: